MBA In Germany

 MBA in Germany without GMAT

 GMAT and GRE are the popular entrance tests that are required by various universities for admission.
-However, if you were unable to score well in these exams but still looking forward to studying in Germany, there is still hope for you.
+However, if you were unable to score well in these exams but still looking forward to studying in MBA in Germany, there is still hope for you.
 Some universities in Germany accept students for an MBA program without GMAT/GRE score.
 For instance, many universities intake students on the basis of their professional work experiences.

 Here are a few institutes with their admission criteria.